omitogunjesufemi/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

-`2-statuscode.js` | Script that display the status code of a GET request `3-starwars_title.js` | Script that prints the title Start Wars movies where the episode number matches a given integer `4-starwars_count.js` | script that prints the number of movies where the character “Wedge Antilles” is present
+`2-statuscode.js` | Script that display the status code of a GET request `3-starwars_title.js` | Script that prints the title Start Wars movies where the episode number matches a given integer `4-starwars_count.js` | script that prints the number of movies where the character “Wedge Antilles” is present `5-request_store.js` | Script that gets the contents of a webpage and stores it in a file